-In the South Bronx during the late 80’s, an abandoned ice skating rink at Mullaly Park found new purpose as a BMX park through Victor Ortiz.
-Creating what is currently known as Mullaly Bikepark, NYC’s first bike specific park, which lays in the shadow of Yankee Stadium.
+In the South Bronx during the late 80’s, a once abandoned ice skating rink at Mullaly Park found new purpose as a bike park through Victor Ortiz.
+Creating what is currently known as Mullaly Bike Park, NYC’s first bike specific park.

 If you haven’t fully experienced BMX culture, you wouldn’t expect these qualities to be associated with it.
-This work aims to shatter the outlaw stereotype placed upon BMX culture and its riders in a celebration of it’s misinterpreted and undervalued positivity.
-Influencing those on the outside to understand there’s more to BMX than meets the eye.
+“UND: BMX in the BX”, an ongoing series, aims to shatter the outlaw stereotype placed upon BMX culture and its riders through a celebration of misunderstood and underrepresented positivity.
+Influencing those on the outside to understand that this place is much bigger than BMX.